MikeQDev/blog/_posts/2023-10-14-monitoring.md

 ## Reality check
 As brash as it sounds: if you don't have adequate monitoring and alerting built into your systems (along with proper incident response), then you don't care about your users

 Without proper M+A (Monitoring and Alerting) practices, you risk poor user experiences, which undoubtedly leads to loss of revenue, reputation, and customer trust.
-Proper M+A techniques are crucial to the success of your business
+Proper M+A (preferably, SLO-driven) along with remediation techniques are crucial to the success of your business

 As a rule of thumb: if it's not monitored, it's not ready for production.
 Unfortunately, engineers commonly implement monitoring solely to "check the box".
 This can be even worse than not having any monitoring at all -- think about the noise generated from false alerts, or flat out spinning your wheels to monitor things that yield no value.
 It's vital that your M+A approach is sound and enables you to serve your customers reliably